kaajjo/LibreSudoku/README.md

 ### Plans
 - Better hint system (explain the next move instead of just reveal the number)
-- 12x12 (need to implement zoom and pan on canvas because cells in 12x12 is too small)
+- 12x12 (need to implement zoom and pan on canvas because cells in 12x12 are too small)
 - Full set of sudoku techniques
 - Custom sudoku from gallery or camera
-- And many other things that are still in their infancy
+- Something else

 This project uses modified version of [QQWing](https://github.com/stephenostermiller/qqwing)
 ## License